 Meadow attributes

 We collected 71 samples for seagrass structural metrics over the course of the summer 2012.
 Meadows increased in shoot densities (+0.27 shoots/km) and associated LAI (+240.73 cm2/km) with increasing proximity to the Pacific Ocean (Appendix 2).
 Shoot density and LAI increased between May and August at meadows near freshwater but remained relatively high all summer at the seaward meadows (Appendix 2; Tables 1, 2).
-Position in watershed captured correlations with other variables: temperature, salinity, shoot density ().
+Position in watershed captured correlations with other variables: temperature, salinity, shoot density (Table S2).
 Mean salinity increased and temperature declined from the freshwater to marine end of the gradient, though these changes were relatively small in magnitude (Table S3).
 Epiphyte load was highly variable between meadows, and did not change predictably with position in the estuary (Appendix 2; Tables 1, 2).
 Epiphyte abundances and the type of epiphytes present (periphyton vs. bladed algae) varied both spatially and temporally (Appendix 3).
 The bladed brown epiphyte Punctaria sp. was abundant at two of the marine sites (Dodger Channel and Wizard Islet), and absent from the fresher Numukamis Bay.

 Epifauna summary

 We collected 304 seagrass samples with associated epifauna across all sites and sample periods and identified approximately 81,500 invertebrates, representing at least 47 taxa in 42 families.
 Of these, 30 taxa are considered epifaunal, meaning they regularly or always occur on the blades of eelgrass (rather than in or on the sediment) (Table 2).
 We observed between 0 and 1200 individuals per 0.28 m2 of seagrass meadow.
 Mean total abundance of all taxa at the plot scale did not vary among meadows in May, but did increase over the summer such that by August abundance was 2-3 times higher in seaward meadows (DC, WI, RP) compared to meadows nearer Alberni Inlet in which abundance was stable over time (CB, NB; Tables 2, 3; Figure 2).
 The seasonal increase in seaward meadows is clear in both the small (1-2 mm) and large (>2 mm) size fractions.
+The increase in abundance coincided with increased LAI in all meadows but Dodger Channel (Table S2).

 Of the 30 epifaunal taxa observed, 17 taxa are herbivorous or omnivorous consumers of epiphytic algae, and therefore belong to the functional group “grazers” (Appendix 1, Table 2).
 These comprised approximately 72% of all individuals.
 On average, in each meadow 6.0 (± 0.15) grazer taxa (isopods, harpacticoid copepods, amphipods, and gastropods) were detected in each meadow.
 Other functional groups include predators (polychaetes, crabs, free-living mites, two species of amphipod), filter feeders (bivalves), and deposit feeders/detritivores (shrimp).
 Across all samples, epifaunal assemblages were dominated by small (1-2 mm) invertebrates, which made up ~83% of individuals, whereas large invertebrates (> 8 mm) such as crabs, sea stars and urchins made up less than 3% of individuals.